Contents

 |---|---|

 moderatorDecides | Inclusion only.
-Weight 0 excludes; all non-zero weights participate equally.
+Weight 0 excludes.
+All non-zero weights participate equally.
 The moderator reads arguments and writes the synthesis. |

 strictMajority | Inclusion only.
-A finding must be endorsed by a majority of active providers, unweighted. |
+A finding must be backed by a majority of active providers, unweighted. |

 bestOfAll | Inclusion only.
 Every finding from every active provider appears in the output.
 No voting. |